sailscastshq/docs.sailscasts.com/docs/slipway/lookout.md

 A table of recent requests shows method, URL, status code, duration, and time.

+When an application evaluates [release flags](/slipway/release-flags), the Requests tab also compares request count, average latency, and 5xx error rate for each flag's on and off cohorts.
+Expand a request to see the flag values that were used for it.
+The comparison stays hidden until a request evaluates a flag.

 ## Exceptions

 The **Exceptions** tab groups errors by type and message: